Harold Ramirez Player Props: Rays vs. Diamondbacks

 Harold Ramirez At The Plate

-- Ramirez is hitting .297 with 10 doubles, a triple, nine home runs and 14 walks.
+- Ramirez is batting .291 with 10 doubles, a triple, nine home runs and 14 walks.

-- He has gone deep in 15.0% of his games this season, and 4% of his trips to the dish.
+- He has hit a long ball in 14.8% of his games this season, and 3.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.